txt/se16/lectures/sql.md

 _____

 Different languages are optimized for different tasks.
-So...
+For example:

 + If raw speed, then "`C`";
 + If mass scale micro-currency, then `Erlang` or `Elixr`;